nicklockwood/SwiftFormat/README.md

     "${PODS_ROOT}/SwiftFormat/CommandLineTool/swiftformat"
     ```

-    **NOTE:** Adding this script will slightly increase your build time, and will make changes to your source files as you work on them, which can have annoying side-effects such as clearing the undo buffer.
+    **NOTE:** Adding this script will overwrite your source files as you work on them, which has the annoying side-effect of clearing the undo history.
 You may wish to add the script to your test target rather than your main target, so that it is invoked only when you run the unit tests, and not every time you build the app.

 Alternatively, you can skip installation of the SwiftFormat pod and configure Xcode to use the locally installed swiftformat command-line tool instead by putting the following in your Run Script build phase: